 - If you would not give your consent in person then don’t give it online either.

 - Use sites and services that give you choices and take the time to explore these before agreeing.

 - Discuss with your friends and family what you can and can’t share about them and your expectations of them.

 Controlling your data

 Any interaction that you have online is creating data about you.
-This can include, what you do, where you go, what you’re interested in, who you know, who you’re related to, what you buy, and what you’re planning to do.
+This can include things such as what you do, where you go, what you’re interested in, who you know, who you’re related to, what you buy, and what you’re planning to do.
 This data is valuable to all sorts of companies and organisations because it can be analysed to reveal patterns, trends, and associations, especially relating to human behaviour and interactions.

 The reason that social media platforms and a lot of online services don’t charge you to use them is because you are paying them by providing them with data.
 Data about you is so valuable that they will give you something for free so that you will give them your data in return.

-It may not always be clear to you who you are giving your data to, and what you have consented to allow them to do with it.
+It may not always be clear to you whom you are giving your data to, and what you have consented to allow them to do with it.

 Here’s some tips on how to take control of your data:

 - Think carefully about the companies, sites and apps that you give your data to.
 Is it worth giving away your personal information to enter a competition or if you are buying something from a company that you are unlikely to buy from again?